-The post is subject to the individual maintaining registration with the relevant professional body (NMC) and to compliance with appropriate codes of professional practice.
-You are expected to maintain standards of behaviour and appearance compatible with the execution of clinical work, with the expectations of Health/Social Service employers and the general public.
+The post is subject to the individual maintaining registration with the relevant professional body and to compliance with appropriate codes of professional practice.
+You are expected to maintain standards of behaviour and appearance compatible with the compatible with the execution of clinical work, with the expectations of Health/Social Service employers and the general public.